 FRIDAY: Counselor, you should hope Timberland really tries to base his case on this stuff.

 PRO BONO: Really?

 FRIDAY: If he uses it, he’ll make your case.

 NARRATOR: On August 11th and 12th, the lawsuit came to trial in the Circuit Court for Montgomery County.
 In a moment, the results of that trial.

 ANNOUNCER: Cold weather’s coming.
 The Team Lickspittle Blanket Wrap is the multi-tasker’s dream come true and a must have for all homes.
 Whether it’s watching TV while munching on snacks or chatting on the phone while surfing the web, do it all in the warmth and coziness of this thermo plush blanket.
 The Team Lickspittle Blanket Wrap has sleeves and pockets for you to conveniently stash your phone, remote, or hands.
 It’s just one example of the Team Lickspittle, Johnny Atsign, The Grand Hog, Collateral Estoppel, Res Judicata, and Murum Aries Attigit goodies available exclusively at The Hogewash Store.
 Stop by today, spend some money, and support Team Lickspittle.
-And remember, folks, you can also support Team Lickspittle by hitting the Tip Jar or by doing your Amazon shopping via the link on the Home page.
+And remember, folks, you can also support Team Lickspittle by hitting the Tip Jar.

 NARRATOR: On August 11th and 12th, the lawsuit came to trial in the Circuit Court for Montgomery County.
 The court found Timberland’s case was so weak that it was not necessary for the defendants to put on their case.
 The court ordered a directed verdict in the defendants’ favor.

 ANNOUNCER: You have just heard Blognet, a series of authentic cases from official files.
 Technical advice comes from the office of the Twitter Town Sheriff’s Department.